JuliaIPU/IPUToolkit.jl/README.md

 In addition to this, for some functions (e.g. `EngineWriteTensor`, `EngineConnectStream`, `EngineReadTensor`) we provide more user-friendly methods where the last argument can be an `Array`, without having to pass additional arguments for pointers or array size.
 Furthermore, the custom functions `Poplar.get_ipu_device` and `Poplar.get_ipu_devices` can be used to access one more IPU devices, as shown in the example above.
 Read their docstrings for further details.

+### Writing codelets in Julia

+You can write codelets for the IPU in Julia with the `IPUCompiler.@codelet` macro, and use them inside a program, written using the interface to the Poplar SDK described above.
+This mechanism uses the [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl) package, which is a generic framework for generating LLVM IR code for specialised targets, not limited to GPUs, despite the name.
+The `IPUCompiler.@codelet` macro takes as argument a function definition, and it returns the path to the compiled `*.gp` codelet that can be added to the program with `Poplar.GraphAddCodelets`.
+The arguments of a codelet function have to be `PoplarVec{T,S}`, a subtype of `AbstractVector{T}` which represents vectors living on the IPU.
+The parameters of `PoplarVec{T,S}` are

+* `T`: the type of the elements of the vector;
+* `S`: the scope of the vector in the codelet, `In`, `Out`, or `InOut`.

+An example of codelets written in Julia is shown in the file [`examples/main.jl`](./examples/main.jl).

+The code inside a codelet has the same limitations as all the compilation models based on [`GPUCompiler.jl`](https://github.com/JuliaGPU/GPUCompiler.jl):

+* the code has to be statically inferred and compiled, dynamic dispatch is not admitted;
+* you cannot use functionalities which require the Julia runtime, most notably the garbage collector.